-Parents who become panicked when it comes to disciplining their teens or tweens may turn to expert advice, only to find a lack of useful information.
+Parents who become panicked when it comes to disciplining their teens or tweens who want to advocate for themselves may turn to expert advice, only to find a lack of useful information.
 Some of the best articles are well intentioned, but only offer basic concepts and not specific techniques.
-I am passionate about SOLUTIONS.

 Here are my “Power Tools” for establishing effective discipline in your family.

 1. Impose discipline without anger.

 Your approach is key when disciplining your teen or tween.
 Impose discipline in a businesslike manner, without getting worked up.
 Your tweens/teens are children and will fail.
 Remember cleaning up their poop?
 You didn’t get mad at them – you just did your parenting job.
 Well, it’s the same at this age, except now their poop is different.
 As a parent, clean up the mess they make, businesslike, and move on.

 Consequences should hurt.
 Parents often mete out consequences that have too little effect on their kids.
 The best practice is to take away something that they will really miss: cellphones, boyfriend/girlfriend, going out, computer, video games.
 And don’t let them hoodwink you with, “I need my computer for school.”
 There are ways around that.